 Medical devices are defined as those products that are listed in the Cabinet Order of the Pharmaceutical Affairs Act.
-Medical devices are divided into three classes (specially controlled medical devices, controlled medical devices and ordinary medical devices), depending on the magnitude of the risk to human health and life posed by the subject device.
-Furthermore, the type of business licence that is required for marketing and distributing a medical device depends on which of the above classes the subject device falls under.
+Medical devices are divided into three classes (specifically, controlled medical devices (basically equivalent to Class III and IV devices under international classification by the GHTF), controlled medical devices (Class II) and ordinary medical devices (Class I)), depending on the magnitude of the risk to human health and life posed by the subject device.
+Furthermore, the type of business licence that is required for manufacturing, marketing or distributing a medical device depends on which of the above classes the subject device falls under.
+After enforcement of the new PA Act, software used for data processing for X-ray, CT, MRI, PET-CT and other medical device hardware will also be categorised as a medical device.